microsoft/BotFramework-WebChat/.github/CONTRIBUTING.md

 ## Preparing the repository

-Web Chat is a monorepo and use [`lerna`](https://lerna.js.org/) for management.
+Web Chat is a monorepo and use [`lerna`](https://lerna.js.org/).
 After the repository is [forked and cloned](https://github.com/microsoft/botframework-webchat/fork), run the following to install all dependencies.

 ```sh
 npm ci